whitneyburton/portfolios/students/1606-back/bryan-goss/Module 2.md

 Feedback to Susi after Rush Hour -

     I really appreciate the way you kept us all on task and organized.
 Our waffle board was always in good shape, and you were often the one who suggested switching roles (driver/navigator).
 As I said in retro, I think you’ll benefit a lot from saying out loud what you expect a given change to do.
 A good example is rake db:test:prepare.
 What does it do and why do you use it?
 Near the end of our project it became a ritual that, as far as I could see, you didn’t really understand.
 We’re all here to learn and recognizing that feeling of not understanding is a good opportunity to learn something.
 Another thing I really liked was the way you took ownership of the migrations.
 I love the way our database looks and you seem to have really mastered all the skills that go into setting it up.

+Fedback to Brain after Little Shop -

+    This is the first time that I have worked with Goss, and it was a great experience.
+Goss is not only an adept programmer, but he is also very personable and easy to work with.
+He naturally guided our workflow toward agile, he seemed to always create one thing at a time, and not move on to the next feature until some effort has been taken to refactor.
+In real-time it just seemed like we were getting work done, but at the end of the project, we realized that there weren't many refactoring opportunities since we had already been taking a significant effort to refactor during each feature.
+Our project was very easy to navigate and edit, and alot of the credit for this goes to Goss.
+He is very knowledgeable about shortcuts and best-practices in regard to code structure and syntax, and was able to explain his thought process in great detail.
+Goss was conscientious both when giving and receiving advice or instructions to other members, and was accomodating of the rest of the group members schedules and needs.

+    * The only constructive advice I could think to give Goss is regarding styling.
+He is actually quite good at using HTML, but often expressed his disdain for CSS and styling in general.
+While this is not an area that necessarily requires any sort of change on his part, it is an area in which some growth could be made.

+Feedback to Chase after Little Shop -

+     really enjoyed working with Chase.
+He is always cheerful and enthusiastic.
+Though out the project he was always asking good questions and making great suggestions.
+Also he recognized that I was wearing out before I did and suggested breaks.
+I am confident that Little Shop would not have been as good without him on the team.

 ##Being a community member